New European Commentary

 1Sa 12:7 Now therefore stand still, that I may plead with you before Yahweh concerning all the righteous acts of Yahweh, which He did to you and to your fathers-

 "To plead" is to enter into judgment, but the context implies a debate, hence the questions now asked.
-The process of final judgement likewise will involve questions and statements regarding our lives, such as the dialogues in the parable of Mt.
+The process of final judgment likewise will involve questions and statements regarding our lives, such as the dialogues in the parable of Mt.
 25.

 The righteous acts Samuel now pleads with Israel to accept all refer to His gracious saving of a sinful Israel.
 For in acts of saving sinners, Yahweh declares His righteousness; and thus Paul perceives that His righteousness was supremely declared on the cross.
 These "righteous acts" were the great acts of :24; Yahweh's greatness is supremely shown in the way He saves sinners and continues working with them when they are unworthy and of minimal response to His grace.
 Indeed this is what the history of God's encounter with man is all about.
 Samuel was pleading with the people to realize that God's grace over history meant they should never abuse that grace as it had been abused before.
 And the record of God's history with His people is likewise an appeal to us not to abuse grace.